-Your dentist or orthodontist in Dubai will discuss the best treatment plan for your particular situation and provide detailed instructions on preparation for the procedure and what to expect afterward.
+Your dentist or orthodontist in Dubai will discuss the best treatment plan, such as partial dentures North Richmond, for your particular situation and provide detailed instructions on preparation for the procedure and what to expect afterward.

 You can expect to enjoy a healthy and beautiful smile with proper care and follow-up visits after surgery.

 Oral surgery is a type of dental procedure that involves the manipulation of soft and hard tissues in the mouth.
 It can range from tooth extractions to more complex surgeries like corrective jaw surgery.

 Tooth extraction is a common oral surgery for severe tooth decay, gum disease, dental trauma, or wisdom teeth complications.

 Extractions are sometimes necessary to preserve oral health and to reduce the risk of cavities, bone loss, and other problems.

 Wisdom tooth extraction is the removal of the last third of the molars.
 This procedure is often necessary because wisdom teeth can cause decay and jaw pain if they don’t have enough space.